severnake/TikTok-Follow-Heart-Views-Bot/README.md

 You must download selenium(You can use pip) and https://chromedriver.chromium.org/downloads

 # Usage
-1) Open Bot.py (or Bot_For_Bugged.py if you use it)
+1) Open Bot.py
-2) Go to 163 line
+2) Insert chromedriver path in 161* line(with .exe if you use Windows)
-3) Change */path/to/your/chromedriver* with your chromdriver path.
-Use the *.exe* extension if you are using Windows.
+3) Insert your TikTok video in 152* line
-You can close the file...
+4) Save and close

 # Start
 Start the bot with `python Bot.py` and insert the Captcha.